IkarosKappler/plotboilerplate/docs_jekyll/index.md

 	drawBezierHandlePoints 	: true,

 	// function
-	//   A function that will be triggered just before the draw
+	//   A callback function that will be triggered just before the draw
 	//   function starts.
 	preDraw               	: function() { console.log('before drawing.'); },

 	// function
-	//   A function that will be triggered right after the drawing
+	//   A callback function that will be triggered right after the drawing
 	//   process finished.
 	postDraw              	: function() { console.log('after drawing.'); },